• Glass Fiber Textiles - Fiberglass Fabric, Cloth, Rope & Tape System 1

 Photo of Fiberglass Texitle

-Q: Are glass fiber textiles resistant to mold and mildew?
+Q: Are glass fiber textiles fire-resistant?

-Yes, glass fiber textiles are resistant to mold and mildew.
+Yes, glass fiber textiles are fire-resistant.

 Send your message to us